samdel59/DEMO-REPO/README.md

-# this is my first project which i uploaded in github
+# my name is sameer.